-- 1. A full refund of tuition paid will be made if an applicant cancels his/her enrollment Agreement by notifying the School before the first day of class or in the event of School closure.
-This excludes the non-refundable materials fee. - 2.
-Prepaid Tuition: For Students who prepay all Tuition: Payments will be allocated the same as if the student is on the Payment Plan and refunds will follow the same refund schedule as outlined for the payment plan below.
-Refund will exclude the non-refundable materials and processing fee. - 3.
+- 1. Prepaid Tuition: For Students who prepay all Tuition: Payments will be allocated the same as if the student is on the Payment Plan and refunds will follow the same refund schedule as outlined for the payment plan below.
+Refund will exclude all fees (material, technology, and lab). - 2.
 For students on payment plan: Students on the interest free payment plan are charged quarterly.
 Payments are due after the last day of previous quarter.
-Refunds for prepaid unearned tuitions will be made in the following manner within 30 days of termination, excluding the non-refundable materials fee:: - a.
-1st Quarter Only If withdrawal is within the first 2 weeks of the first quarter, the refund amount is 50% of tuition paid for that quarter.
-No refund is granted if withdrawal is made after the first two weeks of the quarter. - b.
-All other quarters If withdrawal is within the first 3 weeks of the any subsequent quarter, the refund amount is 50% of tuition paid for that quarter.
+Refunds for prepaid unearned tuitions will be made in the following manner within 30 days of termination, excluding all fees (material, technology, and lab) which are incurred first. - A) All quarters If withdrawal is within the first 2 weeks of the any quarter, the refund amount is 50% of tuition paid for that quarter.
 No refund is granted if withdrawal is made after the first three weeks of the quarter.

-Charges to the student that are excluded from the refund policy includes a \$150.00 administrative processing fee and fees for materials which include books.
+Charges to the student that are excluded from the refund policy are the non-refundable materials, technology, and lab fees.
+Technology and Lab fees are incurred once the student begins their first day of class.
+These fees are charged against the first program payment before any refund is calculated.
 Students may return unused, unopened, and unmarked books for a credit at the discretion of the school.